CTPUG/suspended_sentence/README.md

 Unix:

 If you have the Unix .tgz file, make sure you have Python and pygame installed.
-The extract the tar file and run "python run_game.py" from inside the extracted folder.
+The extract the tar file and run `python run_game.py` from inside the extracted folder.

 Mac OS X: